apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 - _Ankles_ by Lucy Dacus.
 Her album is, in complete honesty, a bit flat compared to some of her previous works, but still a good work nonetheless. _Ankles_ was the lead single, and seems like an easy pick, but it really is my favourite track from the album.

+---

 ## March 2025 - _Real Life_ by The Marias

+The song is quite groovy.
+To be fair also, the whole album is quite groovy.
+Another album I really missed out on in 2024.

 Other shoutouts: